NexovaDev/UpdateHub/README.md

 ### How much does it cost?
 Completely free!
 If you like it, you can donate ❤️

+### System Requirements
+- Windows 10 1809 (17763) or later
+- 250 MB of available RAM
+- 500 MB of available disk space (250 MB minimum)

+### MacOS/Linux support?

+Currently, we do not support MacOS and Linux.
+Plan to support it is coming in later updates.

 ### Where do I download it?
 The app is releasing soon, be sure to Watch the repository for when it releases!